 Your Plan follows the National Performance Formulary (NPF).
 You must use a Network Pharmacy or Network home delivery pharmacy to receive benefits.
-To locate a Network Pharmacy, visit our website at www.bcbsvt.com and click on the Find-A-Doctor link.
+To locate a Network Pharmacy, visit BCBSVT's website at www.bcbsvt.com/pharmacy and click on the "Find-A-Pharmacy" link.